raghavdutt28/linkedin-ai-writer-extension/README.md

 # WXT + React

 This was my first time creating a web extension in general, WXT framework.
-I learn't a lot while doing this assignment.
+I learnt a lot while doing this assignment.